lucidBrot/kctf-usage/README.md

 docker build -t myimage .
 docker run --privileged -p1337:1337 -it myimage
 ```

+This is nice for a small deployment with few anticipated users, as it still has nsjail but no scaling kubernetes stuff.

+But if you are planning to eventually use kubernetes for the CTF event, then please do first test it at least in kind, if not on the cloud already.
+I had the experience that GKE and Kind behave differently.
+E.g. I can access one challenge from another using kind, but not GKE.

 ## allow network access from the jail to the outside